Master of Science degree with a major in Natural Resources, option Forestry, Watershed, & Wildland Sciences

 Chapter 2 examined the fuel succession patterns across a time-since-fire chronosequence of Baker cypress forests, including surface fuel loading by type and tree foliar moisture content.
 Stand characteristics such as density, composition, and tree-level metrics were also quantified, and stands examined were 3, 10, 40, 107, and 147 years post-fire.
 A 26 y old planted stand was included for foliar moisture measurements.
 Fine fuel loading was highest in the 10 y and 147 y stands, while coarse woody fuels peaked in the 10 y stand and thereafter generally decreased with time since fire.
 Duff loading generally increased with time since fire, though litter loading followed a pattern more similar to the fine woody fuels.
 Baker cypress foliar moisture content was significantly lower in older foliage, and inversely correlated with stand age.
 Modeled fire behavior peaked in the 10 y and 147 y stands in accordance with the fine fuel accumulations, and cones were not yet present on the 3 y or 10 y old trees.
 This indicates that early successional stages of Baker cypress forests contain a narrow temporal window wherein stands could burn prior to seed production.
 Replicating this research in other Hesperocyparis species will provide a better understanding of the ecological processes in rare serotinous conifers, and inform management actions that reduce the chance of population losses.

 McNamara, Bret Anthony, "Post-fire regeneration and fuel succession patterns in Hesperocyparis bakeri forests" (2018).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 130.